isomerpages/sentosa-corp/_what-we-do/fun-sentosa.md

 		</figure>
 	</div>
 </div>
 A happy family is one that plays and bonds together.
 Set against a tropical beach landscape, Sentosa’s Palawan Beach is dedicated to family-centric activities.
-Among various offerings, the beach is home Palawan Kidz City, which hosts KidZania Singapore – the world-renowned children role-play attraction.
 With a host of family-friendly amenities and activities that cater to every member of the family, Palawan Beach offers families fun and enriching learning experiences through play.

 #### **Tanjong Beach**